 Second, the Proposed Arrangement contains safeguards that further lower the risk of fraud and abuse.
 Requestor will not make payments to physicians under the Proposed Arrangement, and it has no ancillary agreements with referring physicians that would otherwise reward referrals to Requestor.
-Requestor has certified that it would make no assurances to physicians or patients that its pre-authorization service would result in pre-authorization being approved, and it will collect and provide to insurers only such documentation of medical necessity as it receives from referring physicians.
+Requestor has certified that it would make no assurances to physicians or patients that its pre-authorization service would result in preauthorization being approved, and it would provide each physician with a copy of all the information it submits to insurers to obtain pre-authorization for that physician's patients.
 Finally, in addition to these fraud and abuse safeguards, Requestor would comply with all state and Federal privacy laws in the conduct of its pre-authorization services.

-Third, the Pre-Access Department handling the pre-authorizations would operate transparently.
-Personnel would identify themselves to insurers as employees or representatives of Requestor, disclose to insurers the nature of the program, and would provide each physician with a copy of all the information it submits to insurers to obtain pre-authorization for that physician's patients.
-Pre-Access Department staff would have little opportunity to influence referrals because patients would have already selected Requestor.
+Third, the Proposed Arrangement would operate transparently.
+Requestor's representatives would identify themselves to insurers as representatives of Requestor, disclose to insurers the nature of the program, and would provide each physician with a copy of all the information it submits to insurers to obtain pre-authorization for that physician's patients.
+Requestor would have little opportunity to influence referrals because patients would have already selected Requestor.
 In this way, the Proposed Arrangement contrasts with arrangements where referral seekers provide referral sources with staff who have a greater ability to influence referrals, for example discharge planners, home care coordinators, or home care liaisons.